tm logo

 Trademarking a name is a crucial step for businesses aiming to build a distinctive brand.
 Here's why it's important:

-1. Legal protection: A registered trademark provides legal protection against unauthorized use by competitors.
+1. Legal protection: A registered trademark provides intellectual property protection against unauthorized use by competitors.

 2. Exclusivity: It provides exclusive rights to utilize the name for specific goods or services.